malcprentice/malcprentice.github.io/0-source/Projects - write an essay about world heritage.md

 # Step 4: Plan your own essay
 I recommend:
-+Introduction
++ Introduction
-+Description
++ Description
-+Three problems threatening the site
++ Three problems threatening the site
-+Three solutions to those problems
++ Three solutions to those problems
-+Conclusion
++ Conclusion

 This is very similar to "endangered animals", and can use the same templates, examples, and language